Reuters journalist killed covering clash between Afghan forces, Taliban | Politics

 Siddiqui had been talking to shopkeepers when the Taliban attacked again, the Afghan commander said.
 Reuters was unable to independently verify the details of the renewed fighting described by the Afghan military official, who asked not to be identified before Afghanistan’s Defence Ministry made a statement.

-Taliban spokesman Zabihullah Mujahid said the Taliban had not been aware a journalist was reporting from the site of what he described as a "fierce battle" and that it was not clear how Siddiqui had been killed.
+Taliban spokesman Zabihullah Mujahid said the Taliban had not been aware there was a journalist reporting from the site of what he described as a "fierce battle" and that it was not clear how Siddiqui had been killed.
 PRIZE-WINNING PHOTOGRAPHY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)